 Bernhard started his career as a medical technologist before transitioning into scientific support and field sales with Abbott Diagnostics and Sanofi Diagnostics Pasteur.
 He attended the Royal Melbourne Institute of Technology, where he received a B.App.Sc. in Medical Technology.

 Federico A. Monzon is a molecular pathologist with extensive experience translating novel genomic technologies into clinical molecular tests.
-Most recently, he served as Medical Director of Oncology and Medical Director of Latin America at Invitae Corporation, a provider of genetic diagnostics for hereditary disorders.
+He is Chief Medical Officer at Castle Biosciences.
+Prior to joining Castle, he served as Medical Director of Oncology and Medical Director of Latin America at Invitae Corporation, a provider of genetic diagnostics for hereditary disorders.
 Previously, Dr. Monzon served in several successive roles at Baylor College of Medicine, including Director of Pathology at its Cancer Genetics Laboratory.
-Earlier in his career, he led studies at the University of Pittsburgh on prostate and renal cancer genomics as well as the validation of one of the first gene expression clinical assays for the diagnosis of tumors of unknown origin.
+During his academic career, he led studies on prostate and renal cancer genomics as well as the validation of one of the first gene expression clinical assays for the diagnosis of tumors of unknown origin at the University of Pittsburgh and Houston Methodist Hospital.
 He earned his M.D. from the Universidad Nacional Autónoma de México, and is board-certified by the American Board of Pathology in anatomic, clinical and molecular genetic pathology.
-Dr. Monzon is the 2016 President-Elect of the Association for Molecular Pathology.
+Dr. Monzon was the 2017 President of the Association for Molecular Pathology.

 Toby Juvenal has over 20 years of sales, sales management, and managed care experience in the pharmaceutical, biotechnology and diagnostics industries.
 In his current role, Toby leads the Company’s sales efforts, and has been instrumental in the acceleration of sales growth in recent years.